data-mechanics/course-2017-fal-proj/adsouza_bmroach_mcaloonj_mcsmocha/README.md

 * *fetch_nodes.py*
 * *fetch_open_space.py*
 * *fetch_schools.py*
+* *fetch_street_info.py*
 <br><br>
 * *get_accident_clusters.py* - Performs k-means on the input accidents to reduce accidents into accident clusters, which are later used as points of influence as to where feedback signs should be placed.
 * *get_signal_placements.py* - Consumes the triggers produced by clean_triggers (below) to determine the optimal placement of speed
 <br><br>
-* *clean_triggers.py* - collects and cleans accident clusters, schools, open spaces, hospitals, candidate intersections for placement for use as points in the k-means clustering done in get_signal_placements.
+* *clean_triggers.py* - Collects and cleans accident clusters, schools, open spaces, hospitals, candidate intersections for placement for use as points in the k-means clustering done in get_signal_placements.
+<br><br>
+* *make_graph.py* - Plots the determined locations for speed feedback sign placements.

 ## Notes